alleygorithm

 WPA captures context.
 A player on a dominant team may have fewer high-leverage possessions because the game state is already stable.
 The public scores also apply shrinkage, so lower-volume players get pulled toward the middle.

-What does "surplus" mean for pairs and lineups?
+What does surplus mean for pairs and lineups?

 How often is the data updated?